DisparityTrap@gmail.com

 The Disparity Trap board game leans on the research and work of Dr. Debra (Debi) Jenkins, a professor in Education and Psychology, and consultant in Justice, Equity, Diversity & Inclusion for academic, non-profit, and corporate institutions.
 The following are her words about the Disparity Trap board game."Racism is a system created before anyone today was born and remains one of the most unfinished conversations within the United States.
 Disparity Trap brilliantly provides a learning opportunity to acquire a deeper understanding of inequity and to begin conversations about racism in an innovative yet poignantly strategic way!
 Links to statistics give players a relevant connection to how racism continues to impact on systemic, institutional, and interpersonal levels.

-systemically dominant (SD)- those a system was created to benefit and systemically non-dominant (SND) - those a system was not created to benefit for my IST of an ISM paradigm.
+Systemic racism, as a system of oppression, has beneficiaries and nonbeneficiaries.
+I created the language systemically dominant (SD)- those a system was created to benefit and systemically non-dominant (SND) - those a system was not created to benefit for my IST of an ISM paradigm.
 The paradigm and language prevent misunderstandings about who holds systemic power and privilege which is at the root of inequity.
 The language SD and SND are used in Disparity Trap to provide language which can promote forward movement and help participants understand inequity as the intended outcome of systemic oppression.

 The Disparity Trap board game is fun, educational, and insightful!
 Youth (ages 14) up to adults can learn how race as a system impacts those of us who live within the United States.
 Disparity Trap can encourage a step towards the work of dismantling oppression and can bring conversations about race to effective levels whether played at home with friends and family, in professional settings, or in junior high through college- level classrooms."

-Dr. Debra (Debi) Jenkins
+-Dr. Debra (Debi) Jenkins

 Disparity Trap is a board game that focuses the conversation on the systems and institutions established to create inequity within the United States and how we as individuals have the ability to alter those systems for the better.
 The game's sole purpose is to encourage participants to work together in order to understand systemic inequity more clearly.